Large Language Models Could Be Rote Learners: Details of the extracting prompts and the extracted (memorized) MCQs

 \section{Details of the extracting prompts and the extracted (memorized) MCQs}

-In this section, we introduce the details of the processed dataset and the prompts for extraction.
-MCQs from some subjects contain similar or identical options\footnote{E.g., the options of MCQs in the subject, moral\_scenarios, are all identical (`Wrong, Wrong', `Wrong, Not wrong', `Not wrong, Wrong' and `Not wrong, Not wrong').}.
+In this section, we elaborate on the details of the processed dataset and the prompts for extraction.
+MCQs from some subjects contain similar or identical options\footnote{\eg, the options of MCQs in the subject, moral\_scenarios, are all identical (`Wrong, Wrong', `Wrong, Not wrong', `Not wrong, Wrong' and `Not wrong, Not wrong').}.
 With the provided 5-shot prompt, options of MCQs from these subjects can be easily extracted, leading to a high False-positive ratio.
 In order to avoid the influence of the few-shot prompt on the option extraction, we eliminate MCQs in which any of the options have appeared twice in the dataset.
 After deduplication, we obtain 14,006 MCQs for evaluation.
-The extraction prompt and the detailed statistics are shown in the following text and Tab.~\ref{tab:pre_exp_sta}.
+The detailed prompt and statistics are shown in the following Fig.~\ref{fig:pre_exp_prompt} and Tab.~\ref{tab:pre_exp_sta}.